 You’ve been there before.
 You have a dream for your business, a plan to boost your sales, to form partnerships with other companies, and to launch an amazing ad campaign.
 And yet… you spend hours of your time every day doing customer service instead.
 In many ways, this isn’t a waste.
 Good customer service is invaluable, especially early on in your company’s growth.
 It sets you apart from your competitors and promotes brand loyalty.
 But it can also seem endless.
 If you find yourself answering one email, only to see three more come in while you were dealing with the first one, it might be time to start hiring remote customer service.

-Just because your run your own business or work from home, doesn’t mean you can’t have your own workers to deal with customer complaints and questions.
+Just because your run your own business or work from home, doesn’t mean you can’t have workers to deal with customer complaints and questions.
 It might seem like a big thing, pulling that trigger and hiring more people, but it will usually pay off.
-Here’s a few things your remote customer service workers can help with.
+Here’s a few things remote customer service workers can help with.

 Part 1: Why Have Remote Customer Service?